Working from Home Expenses for Self-Employed: What You Can Claim in 2026

 Conclusion: Make the Most of Your Home Working Environment

 Understanding and claiming the right working from home expenses can have a significant impact on your self-employed business finances.
-By keeping accurate records and choosing the right method for claiming expenses, you can ensure compliance and maximize your tax savings.
+By keeping accurate records and choosing the right method for claiming expenses, you can ensure compliance and maximise your tax savings.
+This not only helps in reducing your tax burden but also in managing your finances more effectively.

 InvoiceAdept helps UK tradespeople send invoices, track payments, and stay compliant — all from one place.